e-Learning in the Upper Grand District School Board

 An e-Learning student is responsible for:

-- Obtaining approval for an e-Learning course registration through his/her home school guidance department
+- Obtaining approval for an e-Learning course registration through their home school guidance department

 - Participating in an e-Learning orientation